-

 Mary's poems surprised me in a good way, like the waves down in Santa Barbara when I'm night surfing.
 She's a word temptress, keeping you challenged, enchanted and always wanting more.
 I can't wait for her next book to be out - The Possibilities of Love

-Mary Kennedy Eastham, M.A.
-MFA
+Mary Kennedy Eastham

 Mary calls herself a Word Actress letting her characters perform different roles on paper which is of course weaving her own needs, her own fantasies, her love, her loss and her joy into the poems and short stories she writes.
 She is currently finishing up "Channeling Ava Gardner", the last story in her short story collection The Possibilities of Love, and is excited to be close to finishing her first novel Night Surfing.